WilliamRADFunk/azure-sdk-for-node/lib/services/resourceManagement/README.md

 # Microsoft Azure SDK for Node.js - Resource Management

+(DO NOT USE THIS PACKAGE) This is an internal clone of the deprecated Microsoft ms-rest-azure library with the sole change that the async dependency has been updated to a safer version.
+This solves a personal need and should not be imported into any project.
+This package makes no promises to function.
+It makes no promises about dependency vulnerabilities in Component Governance.
+If you still use this package, despite explicitly being instructed not to, do not contact the owner of this package to make updates.
+Those requests will be ignored.

 This project provides a Node.js package that makes it easy to manage Azure resources.
 Right now it supports:
 - **Node.js version: 6.x.x or higher**